Master of Arts in Clinical Mental Health Counseling

 The Personal Choice for Your Professional Journey

 The Marist College MA in Clinical Mental Health Counseling Program will prepare you for your career as a professional counselor so that you can make a difference in the lives of children, adolescents, and adults.
 The Program provides both on campus and online courses, and professional field experiences in a variety of mental health settings.
 Students can complete the program in 2 years in a full-time, accelerated plan or through a more flexible and less time-intensive 3 year schedule.
 Marist's Program is fully accredited by the NY State Education Department and provides the knowledge and skills to become a NY Licensed Mental Health Counselor.
 Request a program brochure to learn more!
 Ready to begin?
 Start your application today!

 Why You Should Choose the Marist College MA in Clinical Mental Health Counseling Program:

 Affordability and Financial Support

-In the past 3 years, more than 80% of students qualified for Merit Scholarships of $3000-$5000, and more than 40% of students were awarded a two-year graduate assistantship valued at $9000.
+In the past 6 years, more than 95% of students qualified for Merit Scholarships of $3000-$5000, and about 35% of students were awarded a two-year graduate assistantship valued at $9000.
 Overall, the cost of tuition is moderate compared to other programs in NY.

 A Path to Professional Employment

 Over the past 3 years, about 85% of graduates succeeded in finding employment or entering a doctoral program within 3-4 months of graduation.